-The low price of alcohol is a key driver in our drinking culture.
+The low price of alcohol is a key driver of our drinking culture.

-Evidence clearly shows that increasing the price of alcohol can reduce consumption across all drinkers, and especially among harmful drinkers.
+Evidence clearly shows that increasing the price of alcohol can reduce consumption across all drinkers, and including heavy and young drinkers.

 If you had to choose one strategy to reduce alcohol-related harm, this would be it.